tatoforever/ObjectPoolSystem/README.md

 ## Instructions and API usage

-- To initialize the a pool of instances, lets use a bunch of blood particles as an example:
+- To initialize the a pool of instances call ```ObjectPoolSystem(GameObject prefab, int minInstances, int maxInstances, float lifeTime = 0f)```
+Example:

 ```var poolSystemOfBloodParticles = new ObjectPoolSystem(BloodParticlePrefab, minInstances, maxInstances, lifeTime);```
 ###### Note: This is done only once per scene/prefab type.